+90% of UToledo master's students in social work find employment within six months of graduation.

 Social Work Master's Degree Sample Courses

-M.S.W. students are required to complete internships.
+M.S.W. students are required to complete internships, which run during the school year along with classes.
 UToledo graduate students spend more than 900 hours in the field.

 Our faculty members are as diverse as our students and our community.
 They have expertise in: